Sportsman permits

 You may not apply for a sportsman bison, bull moose, desert bighorn sheep, Rocky Mountain bighorn sheep or mountain goat permit if you have already used your once-in-a-lifetime opportunity for that species.
 If you draw a sportsman permit for one of these once-in-a-lifetime permit species, you will not be able to apply for that species again.

 1 All sportsman permits exclude Antelope Island and may exclude other units.
-Any exclusions will be listed on the permit.
+Check the hunt planner for all exclusions.

 Quick links